wp-plugins/youtube-sidebar/readme.txt

 6. Copy and paste the YouTube "Embed" video code into a new custom field for any post or page.
 Name the custom field "youtube".

 == Changelog ==
+= 0.6 =
+* A sidebar "Latest Posts" menu no longer makes YouTube Sidebar think that single page or the front page is a category page.

 = 0.5 =
 * Free edition now has a single admin page and it can be found in the settings menu.